Frechmatz/cl-connect4/README.md

 ### Installation

 To use the program you need an implementation of Common Lisp such as clisp (http://www.clisp.org) or sbcl (http://www.sbcl.org).
+The following instructions also assume that the quicklisp package manager has been installed.

 Download the project
 ```bash